Voting by mail: a Markov chain model for managing the security risks of election systems: Conclusions

 \section{Conclusions}

 VBM process and policy are rapidly evolving in the United States.
-Our research presents a quantitative tool designed to assess the risks and impacts of mitigations within VBM systems.
+Our research presents a quantitative tool designed to stress-test Vote-by-Mail systems.
 We introduce a discrete-time Markov Chain modeling framework, which we apply to a case study based on the 2020 General Election in Milwaukee County to evaluate the security and effectiveness of VBM processes.
+The case study analysis frames threats as hypothetical scenarios to compare the relative impact of defensive mitigations.
+Considering ``worst-case'' conditions with threat actors allows us to identify which mitigations have the greatest effect, independent of the actual (and historically low) base rate of attack.
 Our findings highlight the critical role of dynamic mathematical modeling in computational risk analysis for VBM systems.
 This layered approach effectively organizes the complex interactions among cyber, physical, and human elements in VBM, providing insight into VBM vulnerabilities.
-Our analysis, which leverages various ballot outcomes and real-world data, highlights the model's ability to assess voting risks.
+Our analysis, which leverages various ballot outcomes and real-world data, is framed as a stress-test of systemic vulnerabilities rather than a literal forecast of election outcomes.
+By evaluating various hypothetical, worst-case scenarios, the model serves to identify aspects of the VBM infrastructure that are most sensitive to disruption.

-Singular mitigations, such as drop boxes, can bolster the VBM system, while other mitigations must be combined to reduce risk.
+Our analysis suggests that singular mitigations, such as drop boxes, can bolster the VBM system, while other mitigations must be combined to reduce risk.
 A crucial observation is that automatic ballot notifications (dependent on replacement ballots or early voting) is the only mitigation capable of effectively countering ballot-altering malicious attacks.
 The variation of each mitigation policy set changes the VBM process's resilience to the worst-case scenario.
 These changes mark quantifiable metrics for evaluating VBM security and highlight the need for an integrated and adaptive mitigation approach to ensure the integrity of the VBM process.

 Our research highlights the fact that risk in VBM process is dynamic and must be managed through a systems approach.
 We note that different malicious attacks may have different scopes of impact based on the timing of the attacks.
 Our findings suggest that mitigations that provide voters with information and recourse actions are crucial for VBM security.
 In particular, drop boxes enable voters to cast a second ballot when their first ballot is affected by a malicious or non-malicious attack.